serverless/dashboard/docs/faq.md

 in our systems for up to 30 days.
 While this does include meta data about your systems limited sensitive information is included.

-Logs are stored for 24 hours before being deleted.
+Logs are stored for 7 days before being deleted.

 **How can I disable log collection?**
 Log collection can be disabled for each service by setting